- Places to Explore

 Upstairs you'll find the Tolstoys' receiving room, where they held small parties and entertained guests, who included most of the leading figures of their day.
 The grand piano in the corner was played by such greats as Rachmaninoff and Rimsky-Korsakov.
 When in this room, you should ask the attendant to play the enchanting recording of Tolstoy greeting a group of schoolchildren, followed by a piano composition written and played by him.
 Also on this floor is an Asian-style den and Tolstoy's study, where he wrote his last novel, Resurrection.

 Although electric lighting and running water were available at the time to even the lesser nobility, Count Tolstoy chose to forgo both, believing it better to live simply.
 The museum honors his desire and shows the house as it was when he lived there.
-Tickets to the museum are sold in the administrative building to the far back left.
-Inside the museum, each room has signs in English explaining its significance and contents, but you might want to consider a guided tour (which must be booked in advance).
-You can also arrange a tour of the museum's attractive gardens, which include a number of trees from Tolstoy's time.
+Inside the museum, each room has signs in English explaining its significance and contents.

 Fodor's Trip Planning Ideas